Eschatologue/CM_wiki/docs/character-creation/starting-at-higher-level.md

 # Starting at Higher Levels

-Your DM might start your group’s characters at a level higher than 1.
+Your DM might start your group's characters at a level higher than 1.
 It is particularly recommended to start at level 3 if your group is composed of seasoned D&D players.

 ## Starting Equipment